zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 4. Verifying service replication.
 5. Resume traffic to the instance.

-**Note:** Only new connections can be routed to the right instance. <!--What does "right" instance mean?
-The newly created instance? -->A decision needs to be made on long-lived connections, such as long running requests and Web Socket sessions.
+**Note:** Only new connections can be re-routed to avoid the instance shutting down.
+A decision needs to be made on long-lived connections, such as long running requests and Web Socket sessions.
 These connections cannot be re-routed.
 As such, these connections are closed when the instance is stopped.

 1. Verify access by running the `VARY` command. `CONTROL` access to the `MVS.VARY.TCPIP.SYSPLEX` profile is required.
 For more information, see the article _VARY TCPIP,,SYSPLEX_ in the IBM documentation.